State and Local Tax Controversies

-We represent a full range of clients from individual home owners to public and private multinational corporations for all facets of the, SALT controversy process.
-Our SALT attorneys substantive experience spans the full scope of SALT including: corporate income tax, capital stock tax, franchise tax, personal income tax, sales and use tax, realty transfer tax, bank taxes, insurance company taxes, utility taxes, gross receipts taxes (state or local), hotel taxes, fuel taxes, real estate tax assessment and real estate tax exemption.
+Our attorneys’ substantive experience spans the full scope of SALT including: corporate income tax, capital stock tax, franchise tax, personal income tax, sales and use tax, realty transfer tax, bank taxes, insurance company taxes, utility taxes, gross receipts taxes (state or local), hotel taxes, fuel taxes, real estate tax assessment and real estate tax exemption.

-Complementing our controversy practice is our equally sophisticated planning and transactional practice, which serves domestic and foreign multinational companies across a wide variety of industries, from apparel and tools to construction and energy and internet and technology.
+Complementing our controversy practice is our equally sophisticated planning and transactional practice, which serves domestic and foreign multinational companies across a wide variety of industries, from apparel and tools to construction and energy to internet and technology.
+Our clients range from wealthy individuals to Fortune 500 companies.
+We regularly advise our clients and issue tax opinions on corporate restructurings, acquisitions, general SALT minimization, and FIN 48 issues.

 Our track record of achievement for our clients speaks for itself.
 Some of the featured matters .for which we were counsel follow.
 A more extensive list is available by visiting our web site.